coolaj28/HouYi-CS4371-/README.md

 ```bash
 pip install -r requirements.txt
 ```
 Navigate to the project folder and locate the .env file.
-Add API keys to the the env file and save.
+Add API keys to the the .env file and save.
 ```bash
 PAREA_API_KEY = ''
 BOTSONIC_API_KEY=''